 During the actual meeting, continue to foster a team-building environment where you are all working toward the same goal: the betterment of the company.
 Remember that the most important work doesn’t take place during the board meeting; it takes place between meetings, in the form of research, outreach, and follow-up.
 Don’t be afraid to delegate tasks to board members or create smaller committees.
 Be proactive at putting your board to work.

-Your board exists to protect the interests of the shareholders who have invested in your company.
-It’s their duty to assess and support the health of the company and your fitness as a leader.
+Your board committee exists to protect the interests of the shareholders who have invested in your company.
+It’s their duty to assess and support the health of the organization and your fitness as a leader.
 Remember that ultimately, the board wants the company to succeed as much as you do, and help them help you by making your board meetings as useful and productive as possible.